OliverMorenoGonzalez/data-stacks/_posts/2019-05-26-presto-sql-engine.md

 1) SQL over any data source using connectors avalaible (there are a lot) or creating connectors.
 There isn't more need for different SQL implementation.
 "One SQL to rule them all."

-2) Separation of Storage aand Compute.
-This allow easily scale base in yopur analytics need, saving tons of money.
+2) Separation of Storage and Compute.
+This allow easily scale base in your analytics need, saving tons of money.

-3) Deploy anywhere, on clouds, local o virtualized environments.
+3) Deploy anywhere, on clouds, local or virtualized environments.

 4) SQL with new operations (extended) and create with performance philosophy first.